 That page has one list with every kind of suffix mixed together.
 On this suffix list (made up of several shorter lists), you can find the word endings with similar uses grouped together so they are easier to learn.

 It starts with the Noun-Building Suffix List: endings that identify a word as a noun, and can be added to a verb or an adjective to make a noun.

 For example, if you add -ance to the verb 'assist', you get the noun 'assistance.'
 (If you add '-ant' you get 'assistant'-- the noun for a person who assists others.
 See Noun-Building Suffixes for Groups of People, the next group of endings.)

 If you remove the ending -de of the verb 'conclude' and add '-sion', you get a 'conclusion.'

 Then there are Suffixes to Show Plurals and Tenses (-s and -es, -ed, -ing, and -en, first an explanation, then the suffixes listed in alphabetical order), and Suffixes for Comparison, as well as a short explanation on how to use suffixes to help identify the meaning of new words.

-(see also -es, & -s for plurals in the Singular/ Plural part of the Tense & Plurals section)
+(See also -es, & -s for plurals in the Singular/ Plural part of the Tense & Plurals section below.)